avrilcoghlan/vibriowatch/docs/source/haiti.rst

 Late in 2022, `Rubin et al 2022`_ published the genome of a *V. cholerae* isolate from the Haiti 2022 outbreak, which they named isolate 'H22'.
 The authors of this work were an international consortium of scientists and public health experts from the
-Laboratoire National de Santé Publique (National Health Laboratory) in Haiti, Zanmi Lasante (a non-government healthcare provider in Haiti), Brigham and Women's Hospital (USA), Massachusetts General Hospital (USA), and the International Centre for Diarrheal Disease Research (Bangladesh):
+Laboratoire National de Santé Publique (National Public Health Laboratory) in Haiti, Zanmi Lasante (a non-government healthcare provider in Haiti), Brigham and Women's Hospital (USA), Massachusetts General Hospital (USA), and the International Centre for Diarrheal Disease Research (Bangladesh):